-We operate in a marketing and media landscape that continues to evolve at a rapid pace.
-Media channels continue to fragment, and clients face an increasingly complex consumer environment.
-To stay ahead of these challenges and to achieve our objectives, we have made and continue to make investments in creative, strategic and technology talent in areas including fast-growth digital marketing channels, high-growth geographic regions and strategic world markets.
-We consistently invest in opportunities within our Company to enhance the professional skills of our employees and encourage intracompany collaboration.
-As appropriate, we also make acquisitions, enter into strategic alliances, and develop relationships with technology and media companies that are building leading-edge marketing tools that complement our agencies' skill sets and capabilities.
+We operate in a media, consumer and technology ecosystem that continues to evolve at a rapid pace.
+To help our clients win in a data-led and digital-first world, we have made and continue to make investments in strategic areas including digital commerce, retail media, artificial intelligence, audience resolution and production across world markets.
+In addition, we consistently review opportunities within our Company to enhance our operations through acquisitions and strategic alliances and internal programs that encourage client-centric collaboration.
+As appropriate, we also develop relationships with technology and emerging media companies that are building leading-edge marketing tools that complement our agencies' skill sets and capabilities.